 Learning to sleep while standing

-LONDON -- Airlines are scrambling to capture the lucrative trade of the transcontinental flyer.
-To do this some carriers are increasing legroom between seats in their economy class sections and adding fully flat reclining seats in first class.
-United Airlines, for instance, launched "UnitedPS," which will features reconfigured Boeing 757-200s with 12 lie-flat first class seats with a pitch (i.e., the distance between seats) of 68 inches.
+LONDON, U.K. -- Airlines are scrambling to capture the lucrative trade of the transcontinental flyer.
+To do this, some carriers are increasing legroom between seats in their economy class sections and adding fully flat reclining seats in first-class.
+United Airlines, for instance, launched "UnitedPS," which features reconfigured Boeing 757-200s with 12 lie-flat first class seats with a pitch (i.e., the distance between seats) of 68 inches.
 Other airlines are following suit.

 Britannia Airways, on the other hand, is taking a different approach to helping its passengers cope with long-haul travel.
 Miles Fenderwaller, spokesperson for Britannia Airways, told reporters recently, "Our airline intends to be a serious competitor in the transcontinental market and will not take the issue of sleeping on airplanes lying down."